Conant-Boyland House and Carriage Barn

 The barn has oculus windows in the gable peaks, horse stall windows and owl holes.
 It was used for carriages and horses that provided transportation to work, church and social events.

 Also specified in the designation is a cement hitching post with chamfered edges and a large European Beech tree (Fagus sylvatica L.) in the front lawn area.
-The mounting block/carriage step in front on the tree lawn was along with many others on the Village owned treelawn area was designated in 2011.
+The mounting block/carriage step in front was designated along with many others on the Village owned treelawn area in 2011.